 Where should I start?
 What steps I should take to be a programmer?

-Do you like it?
+Did you like it?
 Yes, then you can start changing your life.
-There are many ways to do.
+There are many ways to do so.
 You can read books, listen or watch conferences and talks.
 You can buy online courses or do some full time course.
 Anyone who starts programming have a different story to tell.
 Some people go to study and some people learn by themselves.
 Everything depends on your current state in your life.
 I can say one thing.
 No matter what you decide you need to choose programming language to learn.

 When you have already chosen the programming language, start a project using it.
-At the beginning you can resolve some simple math problems, like you can find on Project Euler page, but sooner or later you need to start your own project.
+In the beginning you can resolve some simple math problems, like you can find on Project Euler page, but sooner or later you need to start your own project.
 It is even better to start sooner.
 It doesn’t matter, what you will do.
-You can try to copy existing application.
-What I mean by that.
-Do not steal their code, just look on their functionality and try to do similar things in your project with language you choose.
+You can try to copy an existing application.
+What I mean by that - Do not steal their code, just look on their functionality and try to do similar things in your project with language you choose.
 You can also have your own idea, which you can bring to life.

 When you start, you will have problems.
 You will search for help.
 This is how it should be.
-You need to learn how find solutions, how ask for help.
+You need to learn how to find solutions, how to ask for help.
 You need to show that you will not give up.
 And you need to show your work to the world.
 This will be your portfolio.
 Put it on any public repository.
 Github, Gitlab, Bitbucket.
 It doesn’t matter.
 And improve, change, add new functionality.